Capstone-Projects-2022-Fall/project-sokroban/documentation/docs/requirements/use-case-descriptions.md

     1)	Player selects the High Scores option.
     2)	Player views high scores.

-VII) Game saves player's progress:

-    1)	Player selects Story Mode/Single Player option.
-    2)	Player passes the first level, and their progress is saved automatically.
-    3)	Player exits the game by pressing the “X” button.
-    4)	Player opens the game again and logs into their account.
-    5)	Player selects the Story Mode/Single Player option.
-    6)	Player can start now from Level 2 because their progress was saved.

-VIII) Player wins level:
+VII) Player wins level:

-    1)	Player selects Story Mode/Single Player option.
+    1)	Player selects Normal Mode option.
-    2)	Player selects an unlocked level.
-    3)  A level is generated for the player.
+    2)  A level is generated for the player.
-    4)  Player starts to move the character and push the box by using the arrows on the keyboard.
+    3)  Player starts to move the character and push the box by using the arrows on the keyboard.
-    5)	Player places the box onto the target.
+    4)	Player places the box onto the target.
-    6)	Player wins the level.
+    5)	Player wins the level.

-IX) Player gets stuck and restarts the level:
+VIII) Player gets stuck and resets the level:

-    1)	Player selects Story Mode/Single Player option.
+    1)	Player selects Normal Mode option.
     2)	Player moves the character and pushes the box(es) trying to win the level.
     3)	Player realizes that got stuck by pushing a box onto the wall and won’t be able to place the box onto the target.
-    4)	Player restarts the level by pressing the spacebar.
+    4)	Player resets the level by pressing the reset button.
-    5)	The level restarts with the character and the box(es) back to their starting positions.
+    5)	The level resets with the character and the box(es) back to their starting positions.

-X) Player wants to play with a different character:
+IX) Player wants to play with a different character:

-    1)  Player selects Story Mode/Single Player option.
+    1)  Player selects Single Player option.
     2)  Player selects their favorite character from a variety of characters.
     3)  Player starts playing with the chosen character.

-XI) Player wants to challenge themselves onto a map with complex design.
+X) Player wants to challenge themselves onto a map with complex design.

-    1)  Player selects Story Mode/Single Player option.
+    1)  Player selects Single Player option.
     2)  Player selects from a variety of maps with complex deisgn.
     3)  Player plays the game with a more complex designed map.